dannyhope/uxbrighton/2014/mcing.md

 theres 1 talk later on where pictures arent allowed but I’ll remind you at the time

-why philosophy?
+**why philosophy?**

+Learning about philosophy improves many aspects of your work as a designer

+- the design ideas themselves - metaphors and assumptions in the ideas
+- disecting those in teams
+- and testing them with users

-thinking about things
-makes us better at
+thinking about things makes us better at making things
-making things

-One of the things that got me into philosophy was listening to podcasts

 # Marianne Talbot

-Director Of Studies in Philosophy

-University of Oxford - Department for Continuing Education.

-In 2008, I, along with roughly 1,000,000 other people started listening to Marianne’s Philosophy podcast.
+One of the things that got me into philosophy was listening to philosophy podcasts

+Possibly the 1st for me was Marianne Talbot’s excellent "Romp through the History of Philosophy" way back in 2008.

+--roughly 1,000,000 downloads

-it monopolised the iTunesU top 10
+--went on to monopolise the entire iTunesU top 10

 --As philosophy forms an important foundation for design, Marianne’s talk, I think, will form a foundation for today.

-excited

-So please *welcome to the stage* **Marianne Talbot**
+So *I’m very excited to welcome* **Marianne Talbot**

 ## Andy